careweather/oneil/README.md

     The artificial gravity should be within 10% of Earth's gravity.
 ```

-If a submodel test needs a parameter from a model that includes it, this can be specified by giving an ID in brackets before the colon:
+Say you have a submodel that's only valid in certain larger contexts.
+You can specify a test in that submodel that requires an input from a parent model to pass:

 ``` { .on }
 test {delta_g} : g_E - delta_g <= g_a <= g_E + delta_g
 ```

-These parameters can be passed to the submodel in the `use` statement:
+In this case, the test is specifying that the submodel needs to be given a value named `delta_g` for verification.
+In the parent model, these parameters can be passed to the submodel in the `use` statement:

 ``` { .on }
 use cylinder(delta_g=delta_ghuman) as c
 ```

-Designs and tests can be combined to create a verification design, a design for a system with known performance and tests that check whether the model accurately predicts its known performance.

 ## Notes and Comments

 Oneil defines "notes" and "comments" differently.
-Notes describe the model and justify the choice of values or provide the derivation of an equation.
-Comments are "notes to self" contained in the specification file.
-When the model is exported, notes are included, but comments are not.
+Notes are comments that you want to show up in reports explaining and justifying the model or design.
+Comments are "notes to self" that don't show up in any reports.
+When the model is exported to a report, notes are included, but comments are not.

-Oneil recognizes notes as any line that is not blank and begins with whitespace.
-When a note is found, Oneil will tie it to the most recently-defined parameter or test (immediately above the commend in the file).
+Oneil recognizes notes as any line that is not blank and begins with whitespace (four spaces or a tab, for example).
+When a note is found, Oneil will tie it to the most recently-defined parameter or test (above the note in the file).
 If none are found, Oneil will tie the note to the model itself.
 On export, notes are processed as LaTeX.

 Oneil recognizes any line starting with `#` as a comment.